-Since moving to New York state last year, I’ve made a lot of effort to become a part of my local community.
+Since moving to New York state, I’ve made an effort to become a part of my local community.
 Whenever you move to a new place, there’s a whole checklist of things to do—everything from registering to vote to getting the proper identification cards, finding an apartment, making friends, and getting to know your neighborhood.

 New York City has no shortage of tourist attractions—from the free (or cheap) things to do, to the glamorous, iconic places.
 But once I got my New York state driver’s license, and started filing my taxes as a New York resident, I knew that I should explore more than just the five boroughs of NYC.
 (Let’s be serious, though: I’ve really only visited Brooklyn, Manhattan, and a bit of Queens.)

 With that in mind, over the summer I was able to plan a weekend trip to the Catskills, and in November—just as the autumn leaves were starting to fall—I made me way up along the Hudson River Valley through Dutchess County

 My trip started in Brooklyn with a late morning drive to beat the traffic.
 With a Lexus car for the drive, I was planning on a three-day trip of relaxing luxury.
 The first stop: Beacon, New York.

 Arriving in Beacon in the late morning, I first made my way to the newly opened Beacon Daily cafe and sandwich shop.
 It’s just around the corner from one of my favorite museums, so it was a good first stop on the itinerary!
 The cafe is most famous for their freshly made biscuits each morning, but with a huge selection of sandwiches, I couldn’t resist a cuban.

 After a light lunch and coffee, I found myself at the Dia:Beacon for a warm apple cider and a few hours wandering the former factory (and taking a million selfies).